-We received over one thousand entries this year, and the first-place stories are available at the Writing Contest Winners page.
+We received over one thousand entries in 2018, and the first-place stories are available at the Writing Contest Winners page.

 Students were asked to write a story that explained the incident that led to the creation of a sign with the following text: “Notice!
 Due to the unfortunate kerfuffle on February 29th, toothpaste, playing cards, and swalampary are no longer allowed in this building.
 Thank you for your cooperation.”
 Who was involved, what happened, where did it happen, and what in the world is swalampary?
 Students were able to decide what swalampary was (truly, it’s a nonsense word).

 Part 2: Illustration Contest